 #19 BLOCK PLANE

 This is usually handheld with one hand and used to cut end grain.
 The blade is set at a shallow angle which enables it to cut through end grain efficiently and easily.
-It is mainly used to clean up woodwork by removing shavings of wood.
+The block plane is mainly used to clean up woodwork by removing shavings of wood.

 #20 ROUTER JOINTS